Etosha, Skeleton Coast & Sossusvlei

 Full Itinerary

-Heading north we will make our first stop in the small town of Okahandja where we will find Namibia’s largest wood carving market.
-Craftsmen from all over Namibia come here to showcase a wide variety of items both large and small.
+Heading north, we will make our first stop in the small town of Okahandja where we will find Namibia’s largest wood carving market.
+Craftsmen from all over Namibia come here to showcase a wide variety of items, both large and small.
 Here we have the opportunity to collect a truly Namibian souvenir and at the same time to support the local artists and communities.

 Onwards to our overnight destination at Mt.
-Etjo campsite which is located adjacent to the private Okonjati Game Reserve.
-After making camp and preparing lunch we will drive the three kilometres to the lodge where there will be time to explore the grounds and have a dip in the pool.
+Etjo campsite, which is located adjacent to the private Okonjati Game Reserve.
+After making camp and preparing lunch, we will drive the three kilometres to the lodge, where there will be time to explore the grounds and have a dip in the pool.

-The lodge is built in an attractive Moroccan style with red terracotta buildings and abundant palm trees and lawns.
+The lodge is built in an attractive Moroccan style, with red terracotta buildings and abundant palm trees and lawns.
 Around the lodge, and throughout the Okonjati reserve, rainwater dams have been built creating, after good rains, many large pools and small lakes.
-Around the main lodge area the lake is extensive and supports a small population of hippopotamus.
-The habitat that these huge ‘water cows’ enjoy at the lodge is artificial as hippos do not occur naturally in this semi desert region of Namibia.
-It does however offer us the privilege of perhaps seeing and photographing this iconic African species without having to travel many kilometres to the far north of Namibia.
+Around the main lodge area, the lake is extensive and supports a small population of hippopotamus.
+The habitat that these huge ‘water cows’ enjoy at the lodge is artificial, as hippos do not occur naturally in this semidesert region of Namibia.
+It does, however, offer us the privilege of perhaps seeing and photographing this iconic African species without having to travel many kilometres to the far north of Namibia.

 Time for our first game drive, we meet our local guide and climb aboard open game viewing vehicles for our, about three hour, excursion into the reserve.
 The reserve is big 36,000 hectares, (nearly 90,000 acres), and it is as abundant in magnificent scenery as it is in wildlife.
 The overall terrain is dotted with truly huge copper red and grey termite mounds and is rich in native vegetation, dominated by Vachellia, (formally Acacia), thorn scrub and standing mopani trees.
 Okonjati reserve is largely free of invasive vegetation, thanks in part to the healthy appetites of the resident pachyderms and other shrub browsing species found here.
-This allows for areas of open and semi open grassland savanna, criss-crossed with many dry streams and riverbeds.
-Perfect for the game and perfect for us as the open landscape makes game viewing and photography a pleasure.
+This allows for areas of open and semi open grassland savanna, crisscrossed with many dry streams and riverbeds.
+Perfect for the game and perfect for us, as the open landscape makes game viewing and photography a pleasure.

-We are not done yet though!
+We are not done yet, though!

 From here we once again head back to our camp where we can, after a jam-packed day, finally settle down for our first night under canvas.